 Mild discomfort during exercise is normal.
 So is being a little bit sore the day after exercise.
 But if you experience severe pain, swelling, or stiffness, stop exercising the affected joint and see your doctor.

-According to the CDC, people with knee arthritis should do moderate exercise for at least 30 minutes a day, five days a week.
-You can even break it down into three, 10-minute sessions each day — it works just as well.
+According to the Centers for Disease Control and Prevention (CDC), people with knee arthritis should do moderate exercise for at least 30 minutes per day, five days per week.
+You can even break it down into three 10-minute sessions each day, which works just as well.
 You should experience better mobility and less pain within four to six weeks.